philuttley/stats-methods-25/_episodes/07-hypothesis_comparison.md

 To look at your probability of falsely rejecting $H_1$, you have to look at the probability distribution for $H_1$, i.e. the solidly coloured curve in the Figure above.
 You might notice that the area under that curve has different shades of blue below and above the critical test statistic.
 The area under the curve below $Z_mathrm{crit}$ denotes your probability of falsely accepting $H_0$ if $H_1$ is true, also usually denoted as $\beta$.
 This is the false negative or Type II error.
 For the case plotted, this probability is over 28%, so you will miss nearly 1 in 4 interesting supernovae!
 Conversely, you have a probability of correctly rejecting $H_0$ in 72% of all cases.
 This probability is also called the *power* of the test.

 Earlier, we said that there is a trade-off between $\alpha$ and $\beta$, and the figure illustrates that quite well: choosing $\alpha$ to a smaller value moves the vertical line for $Z_\mathrm{crit}$ to the right.
 But this means that more of the distribution for the test statistic $H_1$ will be to the left of that line, and your probability of a false negative becomes larger.
 The same is true if we try to optimize for a smaller Type II error, i.e. a smaller $\beta$, which moves the line to the left, and we have to accept more false positives.
+In general, you often decide which of the two is more important to you ($\alpha$ or $\beta$) and fix that to your desired threshold, and as a consequence, the other will be set automatically given the properties of your data and the statistical test you have chosen.
+Some fields, like machine learning, attempt to optimize the trade-off between Type I and Type II errors by plotting the false positive rate (Type I error) versus true positive rate (power) for a large number of thresholds.
+This is called a Receiver Operating Curve (ROC), but is not that commonly used in scientific studies.

 This will always be true, but how well you can detect the effect you're looking for depends on two additional factors.
 The first is the sample size.
 In the plot above, we have 20 data points (in the bottom right is the number of samples).
 What happens if we make that number larger?